standard-procedure/documents/README.md

         required: true
 ```

 Create a "container" - a record within your application that will hold this order form.
-Then use the `Document::ElementBuilder` to add it:
+Then load your configuration to create the elements and form values.

 ```ruby
 @order_form = OrderForm.create!